ontio/ontology-python-compiler/README.md

 - add lib api to support list remove. element in. more api please check [libont.py](https://github.com/ontio/ontology-python-compiler/blob/master/ontology/libont.py)
 - more accuracy debug message dump.
 - for, while break or continue.
-- logic and, or operation return true or false. support cascade usage
+- logic and, or operation. support cascade usage. original python sematic

 #### What will it do